cychu42/staticSiteCon/README.md

 Please first have Node.js installed on your machine.

-1. While inside an empty folder, download the tool via command `npm i static-site-convertor` in command line (such as cmd or PowerShell)
+1. While inside an empty folder, download the tool via command `npm i static-site-converter` in command line (such as cmd or PowerShell)
-2. Run command `cd node_modules\static-site-convertor` to get into the tool's root folder
+2. Run command `cd node_modules\static-site-converter` to get into the tool's root folder
 3. You can now use it!
 See the next **Usage** section for more details

 ## Usage